firebase/geofire-java/README.md

 There are 3 kind of events that can occur with a geo query:

-1. **Key Entered**: The location of a key now matches the search criteria
+1. **Key Entered**: The location of a key now matches the query criteria
-2. **Key Exited**: The location of a key does not match the search criteria any more
+2. **Key Exited**: The location of a key does not match the query criteria any more
-3. **Key Moved**: The location of a key changed and the location still matches the search criteria
+3. **Key Moved**: The location of a key changed and the location still matches the query criteria

 To listen for events you must add a `GeoQueryEventListener` to the `GeoQuery`.
 ```java